Rashidun army: Expansions during Uthman's reign

 Where they unanimously selected Uthman as the successor.
-During his rule, Uthman's military style was less centralised as he delegated much military authority to his trusted kinsmen—e.g., Abdullah ibn Aamir, Muawiyah I and Abdullāh ibn Sa'ad ibn Abī as-Sarâḥ—unlike Umar's more centralized policy.
+During his rule, Uthman's military style was less centralised as he delegated much military authority to his trusted kinsmen—e.g., Abd Allah ibn Amir, Mu'awiya I and Abd Allah ibn Sa'd—unlike Umar's more centralized policy.
 Consequently, this more independent policy allowed more expansion until Sindh, in modern Pakistan, which had not been touched during the tenure of Umar.

-Muawiyah I had been appointed the governor of Syria by Umar in 639 to stop Byzantine harassment from the sea during the Arab-Byzantine Wars.
-He succeeded his elder brother Yazid ibn Abi Sufyan, who died in a plague, along with Abu Ubaidah ibn al-Jarrah.
-Now under Uthman's rule in 649, Muawiyah was allowed to establish a navy, manned by Monophysitic Christians, Copts, and Jacobite Syrian Christian sailors and Muslim troops, which defeated the Byzantine navy at the Battle of the Masts in 655, opening up the Mediterranean.
+Mu'awiya I had been appointed the governor of Syria by Umar in 639 to stop Byzantine harassment from the sea during the Arab-Byzantine Wars.
+He succeeded his elder brother Yazid ibn Abi Sufyan, who died in a plague, along with Abu Ubayda ibn al-Jarrah.
+Now under Uthman's rule in 649, Mu'awiya was allowed to establish a navy, manned by Monophysitic Christians, Copts, and Jacobite Syrian Christian sailors and Muslim troops, which defeated the Byzantine navy at the Battle of the Masts in 655, opening up the Mediterranean.

 In Hijri year 31 (c.
-651), Uthman sent Abdullah ibn Zubayr and Abdullah ibn Saad to reconquer the Maghreb, where he met the army of Gregory the Patrician, Exarch of Africa and relative of Heraclius, which is recorded to have numbered between 120,000 or 200,000 soldiers.
+651), Uthman sent Abd Allah ibn al-Zubayr and Abd Allah ibn Sa'd to reconquer the Maghreb, where he met the army of Gregory the Patrician, Exarch of Africa and relative of Heraclius, which is recorded to have numbered between 120,000 or 200,000 soldiers.
 The opposing forces clashed at Sabuthilag (or Sufetula), which became the name of this battle.
-Records from al-Bidayah wal Nihayah state that Abdullah's troops were completely surrounded by Gregory's army.
-However, Abdullah ibn Zubayr spotted Gregory in his chariot and asked Abdullah ibn Sa'd to lead a small detachment to intercept him.
+Records from al-Bidayah wal Nihayah state that Abd Allah's troops were completely surrounded by Gregory's army.
+However, Abd Allah ibn al-Zubayr spotted Gregory in his chariot and asked Abd Allah ibn Sa'd to lead a small detachment to intercept him.
 The interception was successful, and Gregory was slain by Zubayr's ambush party.
 Consequently, the morale of Byzantine army crumbled and soon they were routed.